Blog

 All things you should know to be a Meeting Master

 While meetings are part of today's organizations, they can also bring some frustration preventing one from scratching its TODO list.
-It can be a good idea to try to promote asynchronous mediums such as Notion pages, Slack channels, etc.
+It can be a good idea to try to promote asynchronous mediums such as Notion pages, Slack channels, etc. This page aims to bring some insights regarding WHEN / WHY holding or not a meeting.

 Alessandro Carrano

-#Do I need a meeting?
+Do I need a meeting?

 Here's a very simple decision tree to help you.